2020PB/police-brutality/reports/New York.md

 A woman is seeing moving another protestor from the scene in an apparent attempt at de-escalation.
 She is shoved by multiple officers.
 She appears to jerk her hand back from an officer, at which point, several officers pull her away, striking her with their fists, feet and batons.

-tags: arrest, kick, punch, strike, beat, baton, protestor
+tags: arrest, kick, punch, strike, beat, baton, protester

 id: ny-newyorkcity-48